Skip to main content

 Writing Fellows

 The WCU Writing Fellows Program provides focused, genre-specific support for undergraduate writing.
 The program began in 2007 and works with a variety of majors and departments.
 This model was updated Fall 2022 to expand access for both faculty and students.
-Current Writing Fellows can also be found on our Current Tutor Assignments in the Faculty Toolbox.
+Current Writing Fellows can be found on our Current Tutor Assignments in the Faculty Toolbox.

 Writing Fellows Program vs. General Writing Tutoring: